mlwebco160/FOX-LOCAL-DESIGN-SYSTEM/Design.md

 FOX LOCAL should feel like a local news mobile app (think Apple News) not a lifestyle app.
 The design communicates:

-Authority — bold type, high contrast, minimal decoration Urgency — red accents signal live and breaking content Density — high information-per-screen, respects the user's time Trust — consistent branding, clean hierarchy, no clutter
+Authority — bold type, high contrast, minimal decoration Density — high information-per-screen, respects the user's time Trust — consistent branding, clean hierarchy, no clutter Urgency — red accents labels for live and breaking content

 Avoid anything that feels soft, playful, or decorative.
 Every design decision should ask: does this help a user get to the news faster?